 Taking Steps to Raise the Best Dog

-There’s no denying the overwhelming experience of getting a new puppy.
-Excitement, joy and hilarity take over your house as a 4-legged tumbleweed with boundless energy takes over your home.
+There’s no denying the excitement, joy and hilarity that ensue when a 4-legged tumbleweed with boundless energy takes over your home.

-But the hard work that comes with that goofy new addition is important if you want to ensure that you’re raising the best dog possible.
+But the hard work that comes with this goofy new addition is important if you want to raise the best dog possible.